Getsov/Motorsport-Events-Server/README.md

 All requestsa re send to: `http://localhost:3030`: /events/,  /user/, /organization/.
 Supported requests are `GET`, `POST`, `PUT`, `DELETE`.
 Only user with role `admin` can delete!

 ## Authentication:
 The service is not initialized with any data.
 You need to create it by yourself.
+To register an event you must register yourself as `organization`!
+If you register as `user`, you wil only able to read data and edint your profile.

 ### Register:
 Create a new `user` by sending a POST request to `http://localhost:3030`: + `/user/registerUser` with properties: `email` and `password`.
 The service automatically creates a session and returns object with `accessToken` inside, that can be used for authorized requests.
 You can also register `Organization` by sending a POST request to `http://localhost:3030:` + `/organization/registerOrganization` with properties: `name`, `email`, `managerFirstName`, `managerLastName`, `phone`, `region`, `password`.
 The service automatically creates a session and returns object with `accessToken` inside, that can be used for authorized requests.